-- C6.1.2 A door shall be deemed to be a smoke control door if, in addition to the requirements in this Acceptable Solution for smoke control doors: - a) The door is a fire door that is fitted with appropriate smoke seals, or if: - b) It is constructed with solid core leaves.
-Solid timber core leaves, when used, shall have a leaf thickness of no less than 45 mm, and - c) It is provided with smoke seals as required by this Acceptable Solution.
-Smoke seals shall be in continuous contact with the mating element, and located so as to minimise interruption by hardware, and - d) The frames are constructed of timber, they are no less than 30 mm thick, and
+C6.1.2 A door shall be deemed to be a smoke control door if, in addition to the requirements in this Acceptable Solution for smoke control doors:

+- a) The door is a fire door that is fitted with appropriate smoke seals, or if: - b) It is constructed with solid core leaves.
+Solid timber core leaves, when used, shall have a leaf thickness of no less than 35 mm, and c) It is provided with smoke seals as required by this Acceptable Solution.
+Smoke seals shall be in continuous contact with the mating element, and located so as to minimise interruption by hardware, and and e) Any vision panel cut-outs are no less than 150 mm from the leaf edges, and d) The frames are constructed of timber, and the jambs are no less than 30 mm thick,

-- e) Any vision panel cut-outs are no less than 150 mm from the leaf edges, and - f) The maximum average clearances (excluding pre-easing) are: - i) Leaf to frame 3 mm - ii) Leaf to leaf 5 mm - iii) Leaf to top of any floor covering 10 mm, and - g) If there are additional facings, they shall be adhesive fixed, and - h) It is provided with signage identifying it as a smoke control door in accordance with Acceptable Solution F8/AS1.
+- f) The maximum average clearances (excluding pre-easing) are: - i) Leaf to frame 3 mm - ii) Leaf to leaf 5 mm - iii) Leaf to top of any floor covering 10 mm, and - g) If there are additional facings, they shall be adhesive fixed, and - h) It is provided with signage identifying it as a smoke control door in accordance with Acceptable Solution F8/AS1.